Code-Institute-Submissions/CI_MS2/README.md

 > Returning visitors want to check information pertaining to specific locations of the franchise.

 * The restaurant has several locations, meaning each location has information specific to it.
 A link to the Locations page can be accessed from any part of the site via the navigation bar.
-This page collates all this information, including addresses and telephone numbers.
+This page collates all this information, including addresses, opening times and telephone numbers.
 The page also provides an accompanying map where users can view the location, and even view their own location.

 ## Credits

 **Code**

-**Bootstrap4**: Various Bootstrap Library resources were used throughout the site.
+**Bootstrap4**: Various Bootstrap Library resources were used to create the site.

 **EmailJS**: Used to implement the contact form.